From Volterra dislocations to strain-gradient plasticity: Introduction

-Several improvements of these results were obtained throughout the years: the removal of a non-physical upper-bound assumption on the energy density \cite{MSZ15}, the relaxation of the assumption that the dislocations are well-separated (\cite{DGP12} in the linear model, \cite{Gin19} in the nonlinear model), and more.
-Other recent results regarding three-dimensional model \cite{CGO15,GMS21,CGM22} are beyond the scope of this paper.
+Several improvements of these results were obtained throughout the years: the removal of a non-physical upper-bound assumption on the energy density \cite{MSZ15}, the relaxation of the assumption that the dislocations are well-separated (\cite{DGP12} in the subcritical regime, \cite{Gin19} in the critical regime, both in the linear model $\calE^{\text{GLP}}_\e$), and more.
+Other recent results regarding three-dimensional models \cite{CGO15,GMS21,CGM23} are beyond the scope of this paper.

+\paragraph{Main results} As exposed above, a first contribution of this work is the establishment of a nonlinear framework for the analysis of solids with defects, along with the notion of material uniformity, which is consistent with the microscopic models of lattice defects.
+While it is difficult to claim novelty when it comes to ideas that have been thoroughly discussed in the rational mechanics literature in the past 75 years, our framework, as far as we know, is the first one to combine these ideas with a rigorous calculus of variations approach, and thus it is a starting point for a wide range of future analyses, including the homogenization of media with mixed types of defects, and thin sheets containing defects.
+Similar kinematic considerations, with multiplicative strain decomposition, were recently presented in \cite{HR22b} in the context of elasto-plastic evolution.

+The geometry of a single edge-dislocation is characterized in section~\ref{sec:single_dislocation}.
+We give an axiomatic, coordinate-free definition of a two-dimensional body $(\M,\P)$ containing a single edge-dislocation of Burgers vector $\v$ (Definition~\ref{def:single_disloc}).
+A natural question is whether our axiomatic definition characterizes a unique object; we show that it defines the body uniquely up to the shape of the core of the dislocation (Theorem~\ref{thm:disloc_unique}).
+This extends the uniqueness result \cite[Theorem~3]{KMS15} in the dislocation-free case $\v=0$; the method of proof here is quite different and requires new ideas.
+The importance of this result is that in different contexts, it is useful to describe the geometry of a dislocation in different ways---compare, for example, the different metrics used in \cite{KMS15}, in \cite{Kup17} and in the current work.
+Theorem~\ref{thm:disloc_unique} establishes that they all describe the same object.

-\paragraph{Main results} All prior derivations of the strain-gradient model, whether linear or nonlinear, start from the admissible strain model for finitely-many dislocations.
-As the latter is, in a sense, a linearization of the geometric model, it is natural to try and obtain the strain-gradient model directly as a homogenization limit of the geometric model for dislocations.
-This is the main result of this work.
-Combining with \cite{EKM20}, this establishes both the strain-gradient and the Noll--Wang models under the same framework---as homogenization limits of Volterra's dislocations under different energy scalings.\footnote{This framework has other potential payoffs: for example, it can be used for analyzing the bending energy of thin bodies with dislocations \cite{Kup17}, whereas it is not obvious how to treat bending within the admissible strain model.
-It also relates to other recent work describing the dynamics of dislocations using a multiplicative strain decomposition rather an additive one \cite{HR22b}.}
+Finally, we obtain the strain-gradient model as a homogenization limit of the Volterra model of dislocations.
+Combining with \cite{EKM20}, this establishes both the strain-gradient and the Noll--Wang models under the same framework---as homogenization limits of Volterra's dislocations under different energy scalings.